[version 4, updated January 2020]

 We start by identifying activities that involve movement (GO), student enjoyment (LIKE), or student refusal or displeasure (NOT).

-Each time one of these opportunities occurs, we place the 3D symbol for GO, LIKE or NOT in the student’s dominant hand and say (or sign if the student also has hearing impairments) the word.
+Each time one of these opportunities occurs, we place the 3D symbol for GO, LIKE or NOT in the student’s hand and say (or sign if the student also has hearing impairments) the word.
 When the opportunity is complete, we remove the symbol.

 For example, each time the student is going to move, use the opportunity to teach GO.
 Some examples of movement include: